 On the face of it this seems like the most unanswerable question there is, a question that nags our existence from start to finish.

-And paradoxically, the more we integrate mindfulness with our daily lives and realise that the only reality we have is the present, the more life seems somewhat pointless – because we are living as if this is all there is.
+And paradoxically, the more we integrate mindfulness with our daily lives and realise that the only reality we have is the present moment, the more life may seem somewhat pointless – because we are living as if this is all there is.

-And we must presume this is the case.
-Looking upwards at what “might be” is a waste of energy, especially when life is down “here”.
+But on the evidence of what we can perceive, I think looking upwards at what “might be” is a waste of energy, because life for me is most certainly happening down “here”.

 For more than 20 years, science has suggested that we may have very little control over what we do, calling into question the concept of free will.